w3f/Grant-Milestone-Delivery/evaluations/xcavate_1_dsm-w3f.md

 | 7b.  | Decentralized Developer Loan dApp / Front End Repo part 2 | <ul><li>[ ] </li></ul>| [https://github.com/XcavateBlockchain/MVP_Backend] | Not fully evaluated yet. |
 | 7c.  | Decentralized Developer Loan dApp / Front End Repo part 3 | <ul><li>[ ] </li></ul>| [https://github.com/XcavateBlockchain/MVP_Admin] | Not fully evaluated yet. |

+## Evaluation V5

+### Frontend

+I tested again with the .env provided in the [PDF](https://xcavate.io/XcavateDeveloperLoanUserInstructions.pdf).
+I was able to request the loan but it didn't reflected in the blockchain when I looked for the expected event using polkadotJs.
+I would need the Acurast to update the dependencies to continue the evaluation.
+Let me know when it happens.

+### Documents

+The Documents still need the explanation of the .env from the backend.
+It needs to explain how to get the variables.
+For the AWS variables, you can link an external guide.
+The .env.example needs to be updated because it misses some variables.

+The Documents need an explanation of how to run the build with Vscode because it isn't possible to build with docker.

+The [PDF](https://xcavate.io/XcavateDeveloperLoanUserInstructions.pdf) is missing the instructions to approve and reject the loan request.

 ## Evaluation V4

 ### Node